Expner/educational-projects/README.md

+ # Educational projects
-This repository is designed to familiarize you with the tools:
+ ## This repository is designed to familiarize you with the tools:
--Terraform
--Ansible
--k8s
+- Terraform
+- Ansible
+- k8s

-Examples can be found in the branches.
+### Examples can be found in the branches.
+## Brief details:
+### example_1 :
+- Creating cloud infrastructure with terraform and configuring virtual machines with ansible